 Fortunately, my stepsister and stepbrother had been at home with both of them when he passed.
 I knew I needed to call my daughter and catch a flight to Indiana to be with them.
 Hannah came home from school and we flew out the next morning.
 It had only been a week since I had left Indiana.
 I would have to set aside my eye issues for two weeks while I was helping my Mom and attending my stepfather’s funeral.
 I was starting to see what God was setting before me.
 I knew I needed to take care of myself and take care of my parents.
 I hoped God would guide me to share my story with others regarding my loss of eyesight.
 I was sure all of this was happening for a reason.

 I kept all of my retina specialist appointments and they continued to test my eyes.
 My first eye surgery was scheduled in June 2015.
 My Dad drove to be with me, Wayne, and Hannah.
 I didn’t know what to expect with having eye surgery, but I knew surgery was imperative for me to get my sight back, eventually drive again and live a normal life.
 The surgery was successful with respect to attaching my retina.
-However, even after another surgery to close the macular hole in my right eye, it was unsuccessful and I will live with a macular hole for the rest of my life.
+However, even after another surgery to close the macular hole in my right eye, it was unsuccessful and I will live with a macular hole in my right eye for the rest of my life.
 I was able to regain part of my vision I had lost, but I required two more surgeries in my left eye to prevent a macular hole from forming and to repair the Myopic Degeneration that had occurred in my left eye.
-I had a total of four surgeries and I have monthly visits to my Retina Specialist to monitor my eye disease.
+I had a total of four surgeries.
 My last eye surgery was in November 2015 ( a week before Thanksgiving).